You are the

 Ø

-atomic structures based on mainly neutron and/or X-ray diffraction data, and
+models atomic structures based on mainly neutron and/or X-ray diffraction data,

 This seems to be only a question of particle size, but due to the contribution of the inner structure of the composite particle to the scattering the theory and so forth the calculation a bit different, so it is important to choose the simulation method appropriately.